-- it is an offence to kill or injure a seal except under licence or for welfare reasons, outlawing unregulated seal shooting that was permitted under previous legislation
+- it is an offence to kill or injure a seal except under licence or to alleviate suffering

-- a number of seal conservation areas around Scotland will begin to be introduced, designed to protect vulnerable, declining Common Seal populations
+- a number of seal conservation areas around Scotland have been introduced, designed to protect vulnerable, declining Harbour seal populations

-- a new seal licensing system, providing a well-regulated and monitored context for seal management in Scotland, has been introduced
+- a seal licensing system, providing a well-regulated and monitored context for seal management in Scotland is in operation

-The documents in the sub-collections below comprise information, guidance and forms relating to these developments.
+The documents in the sub-collections below comprise information, guidance and forms relating to these areas.

 The following two graphs show:

 - the comparison between the numbers requested in seal management applications and the actual numbers granted by Marine Scotland from 2011 to 2018

 - the comparison between the numbers granted in the licence against actual numbers shot from 2011 to 2018

 About seal licensing and the seal management system